 Livestock production laboratory is situated in the faculty premises and is the place for most of the student practicals under the Biochemistry, Food Science, Microbiology and Animal Nutrition disciplines.
 It is equipped with sophisticated instruments and laboratory chemicals which will facilitate the student practicals as well as the undergraduate research under the Department of Livestock Production.
 It also possesses the preserved animal samples including animal skeletons to facilitate the students to study the anatomy and physiology of farm animals.
-In addition, the laboratory maintains well-organized set up with Standard Operating Procedures (SOP) and Safety Concerns.
+In addition, the laboratory also facilitates the hatchery operation practicals under Poultry production.
+The laboratory maintains well-organized set up with Standard Operating Procedures (SOP) and Safety Concerns.
 Overall, the Livestock Production Laboratory utilizes the available resources efficiently to provide a good learning environment for the undergraduates.